Oreo Mummy Cookies

 Instructions

-• Working with one color at a time, melt the chocolate according to package directions.
-If you are using candy wafers (tempered chocolate) then you’ll place it in a microwave safe bowl and heat at 50% power for 1 minute, stir and then continue in 15 second intervals at 50% power until smooth and dippable.
+• Working with one color at a time, melt the 8 ounces chocolate melting wafers according to package directions.
+If you are using candy wafers (tempered chocolate) then you'll place it in a microwave safe bowl and heat at 50% power for 1 minute, stir and then continue in 15 second intervals at 50% power until smooth and dippable.

-• Working batches of 3-4 by dipping each cookie, turning it over to fully coat.
+• Working batches of 3-4 by dipping each of the 20 Oreo cookies, turning it over to fully coat.

 dipping oreo in chocolate